Security Model

 │ • Game server decides match outcomes │

-│ • Server calculates rewards │
+│ • Server calculates payout amounts │

-│ • Server manages inventory state │
+│ • Server manages in-game inventory state │

-│ • Server signs claim data │
+│ • Server signs or submits on-chain transactions │

 │ │

-│ Players trust the game operator for gameplay │
+│ Players trust the game operator for GAMEPLAY │

 │ │